Rath2601/core_java/README.md

 * can have both abstract method and concrete method.
 * static & final keyword never comes with abstract method.
 * abstract methods must be declared not defined.
 * abstract methods must be overriden.
-* variable can't be abstract.
+* variable can't be abstract. (since the syntax abstract itself doesn't apply for variable)
 * can have static and non static block.
-* If child class of abstract class is final, then you can't add new abstract method.

 ### **INTERFACE**: